GabrielTorland/project_idm/README.md

 docker compose up -d
 ```

-To add the dashboards, first create a data source and then import the dashboard files, located in the respective dirs.
+Now, if you have followed the previous steps, you should be able to create the dashboards.
+Start by creating the data sources for each DW.
+Then, import the dashboard files from their respective dirs.